awsdocs/amazon-translate-developer-guide/doc_source/API_TranslateText.md

 The following data is returned in JSON format by the service\.

  ** [AppliedTerminologies](#API_TranslateText_ResponseSyntax) **   <a name="Translate-TranslateText-response-AppliedTerminologies"></a>
+The names of the custom terminologies applied to the input text by Amazon Translate for the translated text response\.
 Type: Array of [AppliedTerminology](API_AppliedTerminology.md) objects

  ** [SourceLanguageCode](#API_TranslateText_ResponseSyntax) **   <a name="Translate-TranslateText-response-SourceLanguageCode"></a>
-The language code for the language of the input text\.
+The language code for the language of the source text\.
 Type: String
 Length Constraints: Minimum length of 2\.
 Maximum length of 5\.

  ** [TargetLanguageCode](#API_TranslateText_ResponseSyntax) **   <a name="Translate-TranslateText-response-TargetLanguageCode"></a>
-The language code for the language of the translated text\.
+The language code for the language of the target text\.
 Type: String
 Length Constraints: Minimum length of 2\.
 Maximum length of 5\.

  ** [TranslatedText](#API_TranslateText_ResponseSyntax) **   <a name="Translate-TranslateText-response-TranslatedText"></a>
-The text translated into the target language\.
+The the translated text\.
+The maximum length of this text is 5kb\.
 Type: String
 Length Constraints: Maximum length of 10000\.
 Pattern: `[\P{M}\p{M}]{0,10000}`